Fukv/GenyDocs/docs/how_does_geny_works/a_command_based_system2.md

 "askSound"
 ```

-As you can see, even with low capability, you can already use it in a lot of context, you can use it with normal format, opcode:arg, with arg as a string or numeric value, or even no arguments
+As you can see, even with low capability, you can already use it in a lot of context, you can use it with normal format, `opcode:arg` where arg can be a string or numeric (still a string of course) or even no arguments

-The shorthand format is verified with this regex : `/^[A-z]+(:[A-z0-9]+)?$/`
+The regex used for validation is this one : `/^[A-z]+(:[A-z0-9]+)?$/`

 So :
  - Have to contain an opcode (only ascii letters)
  - Can contains a `:` but if so :
     - It needs to also contains an argument (any alphanumeric string)

-### Longhand Command
+### Longhand Format

+The longhand format is the other command format

+Example :

 ```json
 {